sbrandstaeter/queens/README.md

 #### Building the documentation ####
+Navigate into the doc folder and type
-Commands to build the html documentation using sphinx
+`make html` to build the html documentation